TripleKay/TripleKay/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Microland
+- 🔭 I’m currently working on Visibleone
 - 🌱 I’m currently learning Java

 ### 💫 About Me: